yizeyi18/ScalES/doc/refactor2020.rst

   instance, the default should be to compile pwdft, without the need of compiling PEXSI, etc.

+- [ ] Streamline the compilation of external packages in CMake: lbfgs (used in ionMove=="lbfgs"), rqrcp (used in ISDF), maybe compile by default.
+  Other packages such as ELSI / PEXSI?

+- [x] Introduce a "program" variable in esdf to determine the program mode.
+Deprecate the isDGDFT and isTDDFT flag

 - [x] ``Use_VLocal`` should be deprecated.
 With ONCV pseudopotential being the default option, we should always use the branch